digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

 `Instrument/Bond/Test/Callable.daml <https://github.com/digital-asset/daml-finance/blob/main/src/test/daml/Daml/Finance/Instrument/Bond/Test/Callable.daml>`_
 , where all the details are available.
 Also, check out the :ref:`Election based lifecycling tutorial <election-based-lifecycling>` for more details on how to define and process an *Election* in practice.
-Note that the sample bond above, that is callable only on some of the coupon dates, will require two types of lifecycling:
+Note that the sample bond above, which is callable only on some of the coupon dates, will require two types of lifecycling:

 - :doc:`Time based lifecycling <../getting-started/lifecycling>` on coupon dates when the bond is